willswank/dotnet-Peons/README.md

 ### Adapting to the chosen DI container ###

-Adapters for different DI container implementations are included in separate assemblies.
-For example, Ninject's adapters are in `Peons.DependencyInjection.Adapters.Ninject`.
-These enable binding using the downstream product's preferred container.
+The `Peons.DependencyInjection` assembly is lightweight, consisting of a few interfaces but no implementation.
+The composition root's assembly must additionally depend on `Peons.DependencyInjection.Adapters` and the adapter assembly corresponding to the chosen IoC framework (such as `Peons.DependencyInjection.Adapters.Ninject`).

 At the composition root:

     var modules = new NinjectModuleCollector()
-        .Adapted(new MyAppDependencyBindings())
+        .Module(new MyAppDependencyBindings())
-        .Adapted(new MoreOfMyDependencyBindings())
+        .Module(new MoreOfMyDependencyBindings())
         .Native(new SomeNativeNinjectModule())
         .Finish();
     var kernel = new StandardKernel(bindings);
-    IContainer container = new NinjectContainer(kernel);
+    IDiContainer container = new NinjectContainer(kernel);

 To use your DI container of choice, implement an IDiContainer and module adapter for it.
 Submissions are welcome.

 ### Strategy registries ###

-A strategy registry is an IBindingsModule that supports bindings only for descendants of a specific type.
-This allows registering strategies in a designated module.
+A strategy registry is effectively an IBindingsModule that restricts bindings to a specific type.
+This is useful for registering strategies in a designated module.

 The following code requires that `IFoobar` implements `IHandler`:

     public class HandlerRegistry : IStrategyRegistry<IHandler>
     {
-        public void ConstructBindings(IRegistryBuilder<IHandler> builder)
+        public void ConstructBindings(IRegistryBuilder<IHandler> bindings)
         {
             builder
-                .Class<IFoobar, Foobar>()
+                .Class<IFoobar, Foobar>();
-                .Class<IHandler<DummyRequest>, DummyHandler>();
         }
     }

-A strategy resolver class can rely on `IStrategyResolver<T>` to resolve strategies of type `T`.  `StrategyResolver<T>` implements it and wraps `IDiContainer`.
+Inject `IStrategyResolver<T>` into classes that require resolution of strategies, especially when those strategies have dependencies, themselves.

+Then remember to bind `IStrategyResolver<T>` to `StrategyResolver<T>`, which simply wraps an `IDiContainer` and restricts the types that can be requested.

 Peons.Specification
 -------------------